 My story…

-As a child, singing was my safest place.
+As a child, singing was my safe place.

 It was where I went when my sister died of leukemia—